-Perched Beach Malta
+Bugibba Perched Beach

 Set in Malta's most popular tourist resort, Bugibba Perched Beach has been given something of a makeover and is now a sun worshipper's heaven.
 The rocks have been replaced with tons of sand, making it the only sandy beach in the area and a hotspot for both locals and visitors.
 It's beautifully clean, and in recognition of the clear water, excellent facilities, and overall quality of the beach, it's been given a coveted Blue Flag Award.

 While there's more than enough sand to go around on Bugibba Perched Beach, it's worth knowing that the seabed isn't quite as bare-foot friendly; there are plenty of rocks below the surface of the water.
 To make sure you get the best out of your Malta holidays, it's worth packing a pair of water shoes so you can paddle about to your heart's content.

 The beach has plenty of facilities.
 You'll find good access for those with mobility issues and there are several parking spaces for disabled drivers.
 There are public toilets, and you'll find deck chairs and sunloungers for hire from the vans parked close to the entrance.
 As one of the island's busiest resorts, there is a good selection of bars, cafés, restaurants, and pubs.

 As the beach's name suggests, Bugibba Perched Beach is raised above sea level, giving you spectacular views across the sparkling Mediterranean Sea and towards St Paul's Island.
 The wooden jetties are the best way to get into the water for snorkelling and swimming.
 If you want to add a burst of adrenaline to your downtime, there's a good choice of watersports to choose from.